 The trail starts off at 1.5 metres wide and then gradually opens up beneath mountain beech forest to 2 metres wide along the site of the original horse drawn railway, built to service the chromite mine in 1860.
-This was New Zealand’s first railway.
 The trail winds down toward Nelson, eventually passing through pine forest, with excellent views of Nelson and Tasman Bay, before finishing on a single track alongside the Maitai River in Nelson City.

 The trip suits a wide range of ages, but requires that riders are comfortable and have some experience of riding on intermediate level mountain single trails.

 We usually run this ride as a morning or afternoon trip.
 It is currently only a private trip, for small groups of individuals.

 We will collect you from your accommodation near Nelson city or meet you at the Visitor Centre in town if you have your own transport, at 9.00am or 1.00pm.
 If you are staying outside Nelson City we can collect you but there may be an extra charge.

 Depending on the size of your group, we will fly from our helicopter base or another location.

 The helicopter lift takes around 7 minutes, and we generally drop off a little beyond where we will collect our bikes to take in the spectacular views of the Mt Richmond Forest Park.
 After dropping us, the helicopter lands the bikes at Coppermine Saddle.
 We walk the 20 minutes or so on a rocky trail around to the bikes.